8 Tips to Travel Well With Your Family16/06/2022, Scott, full-time family RV traveller in the United States

 6. Keep Kids Engaged During the Trip

-A great way to keep kids engaged ion your trip is to give each child an inexpensive camera and have them take lots of pictures.
-Not only does this keep kids interested, but their photos will give your family tons of memories and laughs to look back on.
+A great way to keep children engaged on your trip is to give each child an inexpensive camera and have them take lots of pictures.
+Not only does this keep children interested, but their photos will give your family tons of memories and laughs to look back on.
 It’s always incredible to view something from your child’s perspective.

 7. Have a Souvenir Plan

 Consider giving each child a small souvenir budget for the whole trip.
 This way the children can pick something out and then be finished instead of bugging you in every gift shop along the way.
 A memorable and inexpensive souvenir that we like to buy is postcards.
 Have each child and adult pick out 1 postcard for each place you visit or activity on your trip.
 Then in the evening while waiting at dinner or in the hotel, have each person write one thing on the back of the card that they want to remember from the place or from the day.
 It could be something that surprised them, a favourite part of the activity or place, or a funny story.

 8. Keep The Fun Going Once You Get Home

 The fun doesn’t have to be over once you get home.
 Develop the unique and funny photos your children took of the trip, gather all the trip brochures you picked up, and snag the postcards that you purchased.
 Have a fun project with the children where you put it all together in a scrapbook.
 The children will love the project, make a great keepsake, and give you a great excuse to relive your trip.

 I hope this inspires you to not only travel with your family but to travel well.
 With a little extra planning, you can make some amazing memories together that last a lifetime.
 Time with our children is the most precious resource we have.
 It is something that we will never get back again.
 I hope you can enjoy it to the full!

 If this blog has got you interested in starting your wellness journey call our wellness advisors at 020 7843 3597 or enquire here.